Degeneration of the spectral gap with negative Robin parameter: Convergence of Schr odinger eigenvalues on expanding balls

 so that $U'(a_0,b_0;\rho) \not\in L^2(B(R))$ since $b_0 = n-1$.
 Thus, $F(\rho)$ must have no $U(a_0,b_0;\rho)$ component to guarantee that $\varphi \in H^1(B(R))$.
 This shows that $F(\rho) = M(a_0,b_0;\rho)$.

 Finally, using the boundary condition we computed for $F$ and the formula $M'(a,b;\rho) = \frac{a}{b}M(a+1,b+1;\rho)$ \cite[formula 13.4.8]{AS} we deduce that $z$ must satisfy the transcendental equation (\ref{eq:trans}).
-Conversely, each positive solution $z$ to the transcendental equation defines an eigenvalue $E = \sgn(E) \kappa^2/4 z^2$ corresponding to a radial eigenfunction of (\ref{eq:Schro}).
-Thus, the eigenvalues $E$ corresponding to radial eigenfunctions of (\ref{eq:Schro}) are in one-to-one correspondence with solutions $z$ of (\ref{eq:trans}), and part (i) of the lemma on $B(R)$ follows from this correspondence.
+The definition of $z$ shows that a negative eigenvalue $E$ satisfies $E = -\kappa^2/4z^2$ for some solution $z$.